leonardocrociani/chonkie/README.md

 The main stages are:

-1. 📄 Document: The starting point – your input text data.
+1. **📄 Document**: The starting point – your input text data.
 It can be in any format!
-2. 👨‍🍳 Chef: This stage handles initial text preprocessing.
+2. **👨‍🍳 Chef**: This stage handles initial text preprocessing.
 It might involve cleaning, normalization, or other preparatory steps to get the text ready for chunking.
 While this is optional, it is recommended to use the `Chef` stage to clean your text before chunking.
-3. 🦛 Chunker: The core component you select (e.g., RecursiveChunker, SentenceChunker).
+3. **🦛 Chunker**: The core component you select (e.g., RecursiveChunker, SentenceChunker).
 It applies its specific logic to split the preprocessed text into initial chunks based on the chosen strategy and parameters.
-4. 🏭 Refinery: After initial chunking, the Refinery performs post-processing.
+4. **🏭 Refinery**: After initial chunking, the Refinery performs post-processing.
 This can include merging small chunks based on overlap, adding embeddings, or adding additional context to the chunks.
 It helps ensure the quality and consistency of the output.
 You can have multiple `Refineries` to apply different post-processing steps.
-5. 🤗 Friends: The pipeline's produces the final results which can be either exported to be saved or ingested into your vector database.
+5. **🤗 Friends**: The pipeline's produces the final results which can be either exported to be saved or ingested into your vector database.
 Chonkie offers `Porters` to export the chunks and `Handshakes` to ingest the chunks into your vector database.
-   - 🐴 Porters: Porters can save the chunks to a file or a database.
+   - **🐴 Porters**: Porters can save the chunks to a file or a database.
 Currently, only `JSON` is supported for exporting the chunks.
-   - 🤝 Handshakes: Handshakes provide a unified interface for ingesting the chunks into your preferred vector databases.
+   - **🤝 Handshakes**: Handshakes provide a unified interface for ingesting the chunks into your preferred vector databases.

 This modular pipeline allows Chonkie to be both powerful and easy to configure for various text chunking needs.